Gin Blossoms: Reunion

 Gin Blossoms released a live album, Live In Concert, on May 15, 2009.
 This album contains live recordings of the band's hits such as "Hey Jealousy" and "Follow You Down", as well as more recent singles such as "Learning the Hard Way" and "Long Time Gone", and a live cover version of Elton John's "Rocket Man".
 The band's fifth studio album, No Chocolate Cake, was released on September 28, 2010.
 The first single, "Miss Disarray" was released to radio stations on August 2, 2010.
 Over the 2010 Thanksgiving holiday the band traveled to Iraq and played a series of shows for American troops stationed there.

-The band announced on its website on March 4, 2012, that Richardson had left the band to pursue other recording and performing projects.
-The band stated in its news release, "John is a great drummer and all of us support his passion for recording.
-We all wish him the very best and thank him for all his hard work and dedication."
-The band also announced that Scott Hessel would be its road drummer.
-Hessel had been a member of another Tempe band, Let Go.
 Gin Blossoms joined Everclear, Sugar Ray, Lit, and Marcy Playground on the Summerland Tour 2012, a 31-date nationwide tour that began on June 28 in Saratoga, California and ended on August 11 in Laughlin, Nevada.

-From July 24, 2012, through October 13, 2012, Doug Swartz filled in for Scott Hessel during the Summerland Tour and other performances through the months into the middle of October.

 In 2016, Johnson announced in an interview that the band was expected to begin recording its sixth studio album with producer Mitch Easter in the fall.
 Two years later, Mixed Reality was released on Cleopatra Records on June 15, 2018.
-The album was produced by Don Dixon.

-The band toured in the summer of 2019 with Collective Soul.
+In support of the album, the band toured in the summer of 2019 with Collective Soul.

-In January 2022 the band announced a tour to celebrate the 30th anniversary of New Miserable Experience.
+In January 2022, Gin Blossoms announced a tour to celebrate the 30th anniversary of New Miserable Experience.
 The tour was cut short in March 2022 due to an accident in which bassist Bill Leen broke his arm.

+Gin Blossoms will tour North America in the summer and fall of 2026 with Blues Traveler and Spin Doctors.
+The band members have confirmed that a follow-up to Mixed Reality is in the works.

 Musical style

-Gin Blossoms has been described as an alternative rock, jangle pop, power pop, and post-grunge band.
+Gin Blossoms have been described as an alternative rock, jangle pop, power pop, and post-grunge band.
 According to Rolling Stone, the band excels at "marrying world-weary lyrics with ebullient melodies."
 In 2017, the Salina Journal described Gin Blossoms as a "Tempe, Ariz.-based indie band [acclaimed] by critics and fans alike for its chiming guitars, introspective lyrics and catchy pop-rock melodies," adding that "Gin Blossoms has maintained its longevity by being mostly a road band."
-The group is known for the "Mill Avenue sound", or "southwestern sound", similar to other bands from Arizona such as The Sidewinders, The Refreshments, The Meat Puppets, and Dead Hot Workshop.